AllanBosire/Nuxt-Waitlist/server/templates/markdown/welcome.md

 To keep this community **productive and enjoyable**, please follow these rules:

-To keep this community **productive and enjoyable**, please follow these rules:

 1. **Respect first**
    Treat every member with courtesy and kindness.
 No harassment, discrimination, hate speech, or toxic behavior will be tolerated.
 Disagreements are natural, but always remain civil and constructive.